Rhode Island DUI Lawyer & OUI Refusal Attorney

 Being arrested and charged with a DUI (Driving Under the Influence) or an OUI (Operating Under the Influence) can be a scary and complicated situation.
-But what’s the difference between the two?
+Contacting a Rhode Island DUI lawyer to discuss your case is a smart first step

 A DUI refers to driving under the influence of alcohol or drugs.
 An OUI is more encompassing because you can be charged for operating a vehicle or being in physical contact with a vehicle.
 Theoretically, that could mean that if you’re sitting in your car, parked on the side of the road, asleep, you could be charged with an OUI.